 For non-subscribers, for events or awards nominations, we will tell you what information we are collecting and why we are collecting it.

 - How and why do we use your personal data?

 Our mission is to support social entrepreneurs, impact investors, social ventures and mission driven businesses to "do good business, better".
 To achieve this, we need to communicate across our broad audiences to share useful and inspiring stories.
 If you are a subscriber, we will contact you regularly to ensure that you can access the content and added value services that we provide.

-If you are not a subscriber but choose to sign up to our e-newsletter or social media channels, then we will also contact you.
+If you are not a subscriber but choose to sign up to our e-newsletters, social media channels, events, webinars or awards programmes, then we will also contact you.
 You are free to opt out of hearing from us through any of these channels at any time either by unsubscribing or ending your subscription.

 We may use your data to send you communications required by law or which are necessary to inform you about changes to the services we provide you.
 For example, updates to this Privacy Statement.
 These service messages will not include any promotional content and do not require prior consent when sent by email or text message.
 If we do not use your personal data for these purposes, we would be unable to comply with our legal obligations.